 Estimated monthly costs for compute and storage are aggregated for all VMs in the group.

-Each assessment in Azure Migrate is associated with a confidence rating that ranges from 1 star to 5 star (1 star being the lowest and 5 star being the highest).
+Each performance-based assessment in Azure Migrate is associated with a confidence rating that ranges from 1 star to 5 star (1 star being the lowest and 5 star being the highest).
 The confidence rating is assigned to an assessment based on the availability of data points needed to compute the assessment.
 The confidence rating of an assessment helps you estimate the reliability of the size recommendations provided by Azure Migrate.
 Confidence rating is not applicable to as on-premises assessments.

 |Availability of data points||Confidence rating|